 American Metal Recycling pays per pound of eligible material.
 Depending on the market, the payout is usually 5 cents to 9 cents for steel and about 35 cents to 45 cents for food-grade aluminum, according to Hudack.

-A well-intentioned person who would need to drive a significant distance to drop off a small amount of caps at a metal recycler might want to evaluate whether recycling the metal is worth the environmental impacts of a road trip.
+A well-intentioned person who would need to drive a significant distance to drop off a small number of caps at a metal recycler might want to evaluate whether recycling the metal is worth the environmental impacts of a road trip.

 What About the Coating Inside the Lid?

-Today, most metal caps and lids have an inside coating where the metal would otherwise come into contact with container’s contents.
+Today, most metal caps and lids have an inside coating where the metal would otherwise come into contact with the container’s contents.
 But this non-metal coating doesn’t necessarily mean that these items won’t be accepted by metal recyclers.
-Pickens says that coatings usually are not an issue, because they burn off when the metal is melted.
+Pickens said that coatings usually are not an issue, because they burn off when the metal is melted.

-Sheldon Hoffman, owner of American Metal Recycling, said acceptability of a metal lid with a non-metal coating— such as rubber, plastic or other material — would depend on the material, whether that material needed to be removed, and if removing that unwanted material would be worth the effort to reclaim the metal.
+Sheldon Hoffman, owner of American Metal Recycling, said acceptability of a metal lid with a non-metal coating— such as rubber, plastic, or other material — would depend on the material, whether that material needed to be removed, and if removing that unwanted material would be worth the effort to reclaim the metal.